 (As of March 2019)BASE Q

-Supporting large corporate intrapreneurs in creating new businesses through open innovation.
-A collaborative platform business involving three companies: Mitsui Fudosan (which runs an innovation building program), Ernst & Young, and Dentsu Inc.
+Supports new business creation by intrapreneurs at large corporations through open innovation.
+A collaborative platform business involving three companies—Mitsui Fudosan, which operates the Innovation Building Program, Ernst & Young, and Dentsu Inc.

 DENTSU JAM!

-A co-creation project supporting the emergence of new businesses and industries.
-Promotes co-creation through a "NtoN (many-to-many) model" involving multiple companies and organizations—such as startups, companies from different industries, and even competitors—in collaboration with external partners.
+A co-creation project that supports the emergence of new businesses and industries.
+In collaboration with external partners, it promotes co-creation through an “NtoN (many-to-many) model” that involves multiple companies and organizations, including startups, companies from different industries, and even competitors.

 GRASSHOPPER

-An acceleration program supporting startup growth, primarily through creative development.
-Provides multifaceted support, including business co-creation through collaborations between startups and large corporations.
+An acceleration program that supports the growth of startups with a focus on creativity.
+It provides multifaceted support, including business co-creation through collaborations between startups and large corporations

 NewsPicks Studios

-Collaborates with NewsPicks in planning, production, and management of post-text content, primarily video, through a business partnership.
+Through a business partnership with NewsPicks, we collaborate in the planning, production, and management of post-text content, with a focus on video.

 TANTEKI